 Value Added Tax (VAT) is a tax charged on most goods and services sold in the UK.
 If your business turns over more than £90,000 (the VAT threshold), you must register for VAT with HMRC.

-Once you’re registered, you’ll need to charge VAT on your sales, keep detailed VAT records and submit VAT returns every quarter (in most cases).
+Once you’re registered, you will need to charge VAT on your sales, keep detailed VAT records and submit VAT returns every quarter (in most cases).

 So, what is a VAT return?